springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 ### Visualization & Analysis

-By default the simulations return numpy arrays providing the number of individuals with each state at each time.
+By default simulations return numpy arrays providing the counts of each state.
 However if we set a flag ``return_full_data=True``, then the simulations return a ``Simulation_Investigation`` object.
-With the ``Simulation_Investigation`` object, there are methods which allow us to reconstruct all details of the simulation.
-We can know the exact status of each individual at each time, as well as who infected whom.

-There are also
+This provides access to complete information about the simulation, including the transmission chains.

+The ``Simulation_Investigation``
-methods  provided to produce output from the ``Simulation_Investigation`` object.
-These allow us to produce a snapshot of the network at a given time.
+object can create a snapshot of the network at a given time.
-By default the visualization also includes the time series (e.g., S, I, and R) plotted beside the network snapshot.
-These time series plots can be removed, or replaced by other time series, for example we could plot multiple time series in the same axis, or time series generated by one of the differential equations models.
-With appropriate additional packages needed for matplotlib's animation tools, the software can produce animations as well.
+By default the visualization includes the time series (e.g., S, I, and R) plotted beside the network snapshot, but there is flexibility about what (or if) other time series appear.
+With appropriate additional packages needed for matplotlib's animation tools, it can produce animations as well.

-For SIR outbreaks, the ``Simulation_Investigation`` object includes a transmission tree.
-For SIS and simple contagions, it includes a directed multigraph showing the transmissions that occurred (this may not be a tree).
-However for complex contagions, we cannot determine who is responsible for inducing a transition, so the implementation does not provide a transmission tree.
-The transmission tree is useful for constructing synthetic phylogenies as in [@moshiri2018favites].

 ## Discussion

-EoN provides a number of tools for studying infectious processes spreading in contact networks.
-The examples given here are intended to demonstrate the range of EoN, but they represent only a fraction of the possibilities.
+EoN provides tools for contagious processes spreading in contact networks, including SIR and SIS disease and more generally simple and complex contagions.
+It also provides tools for visualizing stochastic simulation output.
 Full documentation is available at https://epidemicsonnetworks.readthedocs.io/en/latest/

 # Dependencies: